rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

 ## Introduction

-This lab is set-up to walk you through the process of determining the taxonomic composition of several metagenomic samples.
+This tutorial is set-up to walk you through the process of determining the taxonomic and functional composition of several metagenomic samples.
+It covers the use of Metaphlan2 (for taxonomy) and Humann (for functional) and STAMP (for statistical evaluation).

-Throughout the tutorial, there are several questions which you can answer in a separate Word Doc.
-These questions are meant to make you think while doing the tutorial.
+Throughout the tutorial, there are several questions to ensure that you are understanding the process (and not just copy and pasting).
+You can check the answer sheet after you have answered them yourself.

 This lab component will use samples collected and sequenced through the Human Microbiome Project.
 We will be analyzing samples collected from 3 oral sites including subgingival, supragingival, and the tongue.
-These samples have been downloaded for you already from the HMP-DACC (http://hmpdacc.org/HMIWGS/all/) and placed in the directory:
+These samples have been downloaded for you already from the HMP-DACC (http://hmpdacc.org/HMIWGS/all/) and have been randomly subsampled to a much smaller number of reads to allow faster computation time.
+Real data will require more waiting time between each step :)
-~/CourseData/hmp_metagenomics/

 ## Preliminaries

 === Amazon node ===
 Read [http://bioinformatics.ca/workshop_wiki/index.php/Analysis_of_Metagenomic_Data_2015_Workshop_Wiki#Logging_into_the_Amazon_cloud these directions] for information on how to log in to your assigned Amazon node.